AdobeDocs/commerce-admin.en/help/page-builder/map.md

 ## Benefits of embedding a Google map

-1. Provides buyers with a full scope of information about your business (phone number, website, reviews, star ratings, and so on.) right on your site.
+1. Provides buyers with a full scope of information about your business (phone number, website, reviews, star ratings, and so on) right on your site.

 1. A Google map usually highlights nearby attractions, parks, restaurants, and so on.
 This information helps your customers determine your physical location and plan their trip.